UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 Young:

-- Some of the work nodes were looking at the incorrect /home which was causing read write permission errors.
+- 2021-09-24 16:00 - Jobs were re-enabled but we are encountering a ZFS bug that causes a metadata server to reboot or crash and the filesystem hangs until it recovers.
+This is causing periodic file access slowness and login failures during the recovery periods.
+Patching of ZFS is being planned.

-- There is a small number of nodes that are being re-booted.
+- There are a small number of nodes that switch themselves off and need to be manually re-booted (this causes jobs to be stuck in `dr` state when they end until the reboot happens).

 Michael: